sherlock-project/sherlock/docs/removed-sites.md

 ## We Heart It
-As of  2022.02.25, WeHeartIt no longer allows us to check for usersnames through their website.
+As of  2022.02.25, WeHeartIt no longer allows us to check for usernames through their website.
 Visiting their website leads to links to download the mobile application.
 A potential way of fixing this is to find API endpoints in the app
 ```json
   "We Heart It": {
     "errorMsg": "Oops!
 You've landed on a moving target!",